WINGHARE/Actmatcomp/Readme.md

 ```
 python activelearner.py
 ```
 Options are displayed in the code.
+We have already set proper default setting.
+Do no modify the options unless you know the meaning of options.

 ## Authors